 Using an SEO plugin on your site is essential to optimize your website for search engines and attract potential customers.

-Yoast SEO is one of the best SEO plugins for WordPress sites.
+Yoast SEO is one of the best WooCommerce plugins to grow your traffic.
 It helps you to improve your site’s SEO on all needed aspects.
 It is the one that we use on all of our sites and recommend to our customers.

 Yoast SEO allows you to choose a focus keyword on every page of your site, and then gives you suggestions to use it appropriately on that page.
 Focusing on the right keywords ensures that your site attracts the right visitors that are likely to be converted into leads and customers.